View Document Text

 •

-geographic region, the portfolio will be subject to additional volatility risks associated with such industry or
+industry or geographic region, the portfolio will be subject to additional volatility risks associated with

 •